 - 1. Manuscript "Deladenus species associated with native siricid woodwastps in Alabama" submitted working on revisions. - 2.
 Manuscript "Effect of growth rate on Amylostereum spp.
-Fungus by terpenes" to be submitted.
+Fungus by terpenes" to be submitted working on revisions.

 Identification of cogongrass effects on microbial symbionts and physiological vigor of loblolly pine.